Skip to content

 Versions 4 and 5 are web clients that retrieve the information they need from the HTML stream sent by the server.
 Very often, we have no control over this stream.
 This is the case when we have written a client for an existing web service on the network that is managed by someone else.
 Let’s take an example.
 Suppose our tax calculation simulation service was written by Company X. Currently, the service sends the simulations in an HTML table, and our client uses this fact to retrieve them.
 It thus compares each line of the server’s response to the regular expression:

-// the pattern for a row in the simulation table
+// the model of a line in the simulation table

 Pattern ptnSimulation=Pattern.compile("<tr>\\s*<td>(.*?)</td>\\s*<td>(.*?)</td>\\s*<td>(.*?)</td>\\s*<td>(.*?)</td>\\s*</tr>");